 HUD doesn’t allow a home purchase to be contingent on a property inspection, like most other home purchase contracts.
 It does, however, give you 15 days from the day the contract was accepted to conduct a property inspection.
 It is up to HUD if you get your deposit back or not, and in most cases, they keep your deposit if you decide not to purchase the property after the inspection is done.

 It may take several days for the utilities to get turned on, so call the utility companies before scheduling an inspection or appraisal.
 The property inspector and the appraiser both need the utilities on in order to complete their findings.
-Your realtor will fill out the HUD forms to connect the utilities and sometimes there’s a fee to turn them on, which is up to HUD’s discretion and can be a couple hundred dollars.
+Your real estate agent will fill out the HUD forms to connect the utilities and sometimes there’s a fee to turn them on, which is up to HUD’s discretion and can be a couple hundred dollars.
 If the home’s in a colder climate you may have to pay to dewinterize the house in order to prevent any pipes from freezing.

 It’s common that the utility providers won’t turn on the utilities if there is a water or gas leak.
 If the utilities aren’t on, an inspection and an appraisal can’t take place.
 If you’re purchasing an FHA insured HUD home with FHA financing, then the appraisal will already be completed and on file.
 If you’re using cash then the appraisal is optional and will be paid out of pocket by you and scheduled by you.